Who are we?

 you with the right to vote at meetings and run for the Management Committee.

-Members can enter the venue five minutes earlier than the rest of the patrons.
+Members can also enter the venue five minutes earlier than the rest of the patrons.

 Application forms for membership are available at any screening.|